Koh Samui, Thailand: Great Beaches, Spicy Food and Mummified Monks

 More excellent cold beer and spicy food on the beach at dinner time – I’m getting into a routine!

-After a noodle breakfast I returned to the phallic rocks and got my pictures.
-Taking the path round the back of grandmother I descended past the nudists on the rocks (getting power from grandmother and grandfather?) to Lamai Beach where I got my best coffee of the trip.
+After a noodle breakfast, I returned to the phallic rocks and got my pictures.
+Taking the path around the back of grandmother I descended past the nudists on the rocks (getting power from grandmother and grandfather?) to Lamai Beach where I got my best coffee of the trip.

 The beach was surprisingly narrow, maybe 20 meters (65 feet) as the tide was well in.

 Paddling in the warm sea I made my way along the beach which was initially deserted but became more populated as I strolled north.

 Backpackers, families, and singles mingled as they sunbathed on beach towels or on lovely loungers.

 Low rise resorts, restaurants and coffee shops lined the beach along with spas and massage.